Alexander Hamilton: Constitution and The Federalist Papers

-In 1787, Hamilton served as assemblyman from New York County in the New York State Legislature and was chosen as a delegate for the Constitutional Convention by his father-in-law Philip Schuyler.
+In 1787, Hamilton served as assemblyman from New York County in the New York State Legislature and was chosen as a delegate at the Constitutional Convention in Philadelphia by his father-in-law Philip Schuyler.
 Even though Hamilton had been a leader in calling for a new Constitutional Convention, his direct influence at the Convention itself was quite limited.
 Governor George Clinton's faction in the New York legislature had chosen New York's other two delegates, John Lansing Jr. and Robert Yates, and both of them opposed Hamilton's goal of a strong national government.
 Thus, whenever the other two members of the New York delegation were present, they decided New York's vote, to ensure that there were no major alterations to the Articles of Confederation.

-Early in the Convention Hamilton made a speech proposing a President-for-Life; it had no effect upon the deliberations of the convention.
+Early in the convention, Hamilton made a speech proposing a president-for-life; it had no effect upon the deliberations of the convention.
 He proposed to have an elected president and elected senators who would serve for life, contingent upon "good behavior" and subject to removal for corruption or abuse; this idea contributed later to the hostile view of Hamilton as a monarchist sympathizer, held by James Madison.
 According to Madison's notes, Hamilton said in regards to the executive, "The English model was the only good one on this subject.
 The hereditary interest of the king was so interwoven with that of the nation, and his personal emoluments so great, that he was placed above the danger of being corrupted from abroad...
 Let one executive be appointed for life who dares execute his powers."

 Hamilton argued, "And let me observe that an executive is less dangerous to the liberties of the people when in office during life than for seven years.
-It may be said this constitutes as an elective monarchy...
-But by making the executive subject to impeachment, the term 'monarchy' cannot apply..."
+It may be said this constitutes as an elective monarchy ...
+But by making the executive subject to impeachment, the term 'monarchy' cannot apply ..."
 In his notes of the convention, Madison interpreted Hamilton's proposal as claiming power for the "rich and well born".
 Madison's perspective all but isolated Hamilton from his fellow delegates and others who felt they did not reflect the ideas of revolution and liberty.